 If you prefer to make an inclusive customer loyalty program, you also need to define joining conditions.
 How can your customers join it?
 Is everyone by default added to the rewards program after the first purchase?
 Or maybe after spending a certain amount of money in your store?
 Or after filling out a joining form?
 Or subscribing to the newsletter?
 There are plenty of ways to get customers to join your program, depending on your target audience and the behaviors you are trying to foster.

-Follow our post about the top 10+ ways to make customers join your loyalty program.
+Learn more: 13 ways to make customers join your loyalty program

 4. Define the earning rules of your rewards program